captionpoint/captionpoint-plays/IN-EVERY-GENERATION.md

 ## PAOLA:
 No.
 ---
-I like you more dan I ever like you.
+I like you, I like you more dan I ever like you.
 ---
 Husband and wife need to tell each other everything.
 ---